 Visas and Immigration

-IMPORTANT NEWS: On 5 October 2020, a new 'Student Immigration Route' will be introduced in the UK.
-This will replace Tier 4 and will be applied to EU/EEA Nationals wishing to enter the UK from 1 January 2021.
-We are in the process of updating this website to include this information and it should be completed by mid-October 2020.
-In the meantime, please visit the UKCISA website for further details: https://www.ukcisa.org.uk/Information--Advice/EU-EEA--Swiss-Students/Brexit---immigration.
+On 5 October 2020, a new 'Student Immigration Route' was introduced in the UK.
+This has replaced the Tier 4 (General) visa category and will apply to EU/EEA Nationals wishing to enter the UK from 1 January 2021.

 If you are an international student then it is likely that you will need a visa to study at Brunel University London.
 If you are not sure then you can use the 'Do I need a visa?' service on the UK Visas and Immigration (UKVI) website for more help.